zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 ## Considerations

-- Do not set the UID of the screen sharing stream to a fixed value.
-Streams with the same UID can interfere with each other.
+- Do not set the uid of the screen-sharing stream to a fixed value.
+Streams with the same uid can interfere with each other.
-- **Do not subscribe to a locally published screen sharing stream**, or additional charge will occur.
+- **Do not subscribe to a locally published screen-sharing stream**, else additional charges will incur.
-- Ensure that the argument `video`/`audio` is set to `false` when creating the screen sharing stream.
+- Ensure that `video`/`audio` is set to `false` when creating the screen-sharing stream.

 ## Working Principles

-Screen sharing on the Web client is essentially enabled by creating a screen sharing stream.
+Screen sharing on the Web client is enabled by creating a screen-sharing stream.

-- If you publish the screen sharing stream only, set the `video` argument as false, and the `screen` argument as true when creating a stream.
+- If you publish the screen-sharing stream only, set the `video` as `false`, and the `screen` as `true` when creating a stream.
-- If you publish both the local video stream and your screen sharing stream, you need to create two Client objects, one for sending the local stream, and the other the screen sharing stream.
-For the local video stream, set `video` as true and `screen` as false; for the screen sharing scree, set `video` as false and `screen` as true.
+- If you publish both the local video stream and your screen-sharing stream, you need to create two client objects:
+	-  A client object for sending the local stream.
+Set `video` as true and `screen` as false.
+	-  A client object for sending the screen-sharing stream.
+Set `video` as false and `screen` as true.